A team that functions well together is happier, more effective, efficient, and successful.

 However, setting up a team building event can be challenging, especially for large groups where participation can be awkward.

-Here’s our list of team-building activities PERFECT for big groups to avoid earning you the title of “Michael Scott” of your office by planning events that involve egg and spoon races.
+Here’s our list of team-building activities for big groups to avoid earning you the title of “Michael Scott” of your office, by avoiding boring events that involve egg and spoon races.

 These activities which range from outdoor pursuits to problem-solving exercises, are sure to be a success and will make your employees not only enjoy team building, but also pick up new skills and connect with one another.

 Click here to explore our fun and engaging team building events.

 5 Best Team Building Activities for Large Groups